top of page

 SUMMARY

 An Iowa Writers’ Workshop and Harvard Law School graduate and attorney in good standing with both the New Hampshire Bar Association and The Federal Bar for the District of New Hampshire, Seth is a retired professor who taught journalism, mass communications, and legal advocacy at University of New Hampshire.
 He’s also a New York Times–bestselling Donald Trump biographer and Poetry Foundation–bestselling poet.
-He has published thirteen books across three genres and edited five anthologies, receiving honors over the years for both his creative writing and his journalism.
+He’s published fifteen books across three genres, and has also edited five anthologies; he has received honors over the years for both his creative writing and his journalism.

 Before and after the Trump administration, Seth worked as a professional art critic and columnist, writing for such publications as the Washington Post, the Dallas Morning News, the Kansas City Star, the Seattle Times, The Economist, The Guardian, Boston Review, HuffPost, The Philadelphia Review of BooksIndiewire, and Poets & Writers.
 During the Trump administration, Seth was a regular contributor to CNN and the BBC as well as a Newsweek columnist.
 In 2018 he was named to the National Council for the Training of Journalists’ list of “most respected journalists” in the United States and United Kingdom—one of only nine freelancers so honored.